 Ever heard of physiotherapy?
 If not, you’re not alone!
 In fact, about 80 percent of the general public does not know what the term physiotherapy means.
 So, what is physiotherapy?
 How does it differ from physical therapy?
-Which occupation would better fit your career path?
+Are there really any differences?
 Keep reading to learn more about physiotherapy vs. physical therapy.

 Physiotherapy Vs. Physical Therapy: Is there A Difference?

 People who are researching Physiotherapy Vs. Physical Therapy might expect that these two careers are entirely unique from one another.
 However, that is not the case.
 In fact, these two terms are occasionally used synonymously!
 Some healthcare professionals believe that a physiotherapist and physical therapist are two very similar occupations.
 While they can be used synonymously, some still see small differences, especially on an international scale.

 Consequently, other medical professionals disagree with this statement and argue that a physiotherapist and physical therapist are two slightly different careers, sparking debate amongst the healthcare field.

 Why is this?
 Well, the job description of a physiotherapist is extremely similar to a physical therapist.
 However, in certain foreign countries such as Ireland and Australia, the term physiotherapist is much more commonly used.
 Additionally, in countries such as Ireland and Australia a “physical therapist” is a lower career-ranking job because it requires less schooling.
 Therefore, the term physiotherapist and physical therapist can be used synonymously in the U.S., but it may vary in foreign countries.

 While some medical professionals use the term physiotherapy and physical therapy synonymously, others claim that physiotherapy incorporates small unique differences such as more hands-on manual therapy.
 Some believe that physical therapy incorporates more exercise-based health approaches.